PaulinaNau/Bootstrap_StronaDietetyka/README.md

+**Responsive Web Design**

 You can see this project here: https://dietetyka.netlify.app/

 A dietician personal website was created with HTML, CSS, Boostrap and JavaScript.
 I created graphic layout in Figma and then code it in VSC.
-Website contians animation coded in css/scss, iframes with Google maps and the contakt form.
+The project contians animation coded in css/scss, iframes with Google maps and the contact form.
+The website is responsive.